 Additional programs of study

-- Combined Doctor of Optometry (OD) and Ph.D. degree is also available in conjunction with The New England College of Optometry (NECO).
+- Combined Doctor of Optometry (OD) and PhD degree in conjunction with The New England College of Optometry (NECO)

-- * A Vesalius “Certificate” is also available to Ph.D. students in the Anatomy and Neurobiology department.
+- Vesalius “Certificate” for PhD students in the Department of Anatomy and Neurobiology

-Our students receive funding for training in specific areas including but not limited to: Aging, Biomolecular Pharmacology, Cancer Biology, Cardiovascular Biology, Inflammation, Metabolism, Endocrinology and Obesity, Pathogenesis, Pulmonary Biology and Immunology.
-Additionally we have a robust mentorship program that emphasizes professional development and career opportunities.
+Students receive funding for training in specific areas including: Addiction Science, Aging, Biomolecular Pharmacology, Cancer Biology, Cardiovascular Biology, Inflammation, Metabolism, Endocrinology and Obesity, Pathogenesis, Pulmonary Biology and Immunology.